-Our combo smoke and carbon monoxide detector in the basement beeped and blurted in the early Sunday morning hours.
-After much fuss and patience while the loud digital woman’s voice warned of FIRE.
+Our basement smoke and carbon monoxide detector beeped and blurted in the early Sunday morning hours.
+As the loud digital woman’s voice warned of FIRE.
 FIRE.
 FIRE.
 FIRE.
 FIRE., we nervously fumbled to remove her from the wall.
 We pulled out her batteries, took relief in some silence, and scurried to find some new double AAs lying around the house.
 To my surprise, we had a fresh pack and gave those a try.
 Still she blurted, belched and beeped her warning cries.
 We reread the owner’s manual that we had kept tacked up on the wall by her side-feeling proud of ourselves for the forethought years ago to keep it handy- and went through the suggested troubleshooting tips.
 Nothing.
 Reset.
 Nothing.
 Still she blurted and beeped in her obnoxious tones.
 It was becoming clear: we needed a new one.
-How does a combo smoke and carbon monoxide detector die?
+How does a smoke and carbon monoxide detector die?
 And how much time should one invest in trying to repair it when the said detector loudly bemoans her troubles in your face while trying to bring her back to life?
 We gave it about 40 minutes before we made the dreadful decision to go buy a new one and laid her to rest in the trash can, on top of the dryer lint.
 Rest in peace.

 Of course with things like these, one can’t put it off.
-With the death of such an important fixture in your home, if you do delay, for even just one day, surely that will be the night your home catches on fire and to everyone’s dismay the morning headlines will read:
+With the death of such an important fixture in your home, if you do delay, for even just one day, surely that will be the night your home catches on fire and to everyone’s dismay the morning headline will read:

 HOME FIRE TAKES THE LIVES OF TWO ADULT MALES AND THEIR PET FAMILY.
 FIREFIGHTERS FOUND THE HOME HAD NO SMOKE DETECTOR AND CALL THIS AN UNFORTUNATE REMINDER FOR ALL TO INSTALL AND MAINTAIN THEIR DETECTORS.
 DETECTORS SAVE LIVES.